Loading your recommendations…

 Hispanic & Latino

-Bull City’s diverse roots run deep, and the culture of all Durham residents is celebrated every day.
+This isn't a recent shift, it's Durham's evolution.
 As NBC News highlighted in “Tobacco to tortillas,” Durham has embraced its growing Hispanic community.
 From a growing population of Latino and Latina entrepreneurs and business owners to flourishing restaurants and faith-based gathering places, Durham is cultivating its Hispanic heritage.

 We wouldn’t have it any other way.